al3xandr3/al3xandr3.github.io/_posts/2010-10-20-monitoring-productivity-experiment.md

 So thats close to **40 hours per week**, almost **6 hours per day** in computer.
-And this is in average for the whole year, that is, it includes weekends, vacations, holidays, etc…
+And this is in average for the whole year, that is, it includes weekends, vacations, holidays, etc...

 _Note:_ during the (8h)work day we are not 100% of the time active in computer, from my own data, RescueTime says that for a full hour in front of computer without interruptions, it captures in average 45min of activity.
-So, from a 8h working day you get already only 6h of active computer time, if you then add in the meetings, breaks, ocasional discussions, etc… that value goes lower.
+So, from a 8h working day you get already only 6h of active computer time, if you then add in the meetings, breaks, ocasional discussions, etc... that value goes lower.

 ## Searching for Correlations